Ivinco/WordPress-Sphinx-Search-plugin/readme.txt

  * Sort search results by Relevance, Freshness or in both modes
  * Related searches widget is a great SEO tool for finding related search terms
- * Top searches widget is another SEO tool which display Top search terms when no related search terms found
+ * Top searches widget is another SEO tool which displays top search terms when no related search terms found
- * Latest searches widget is a SEO tool which are used to display latest search terms of what are people are searing for right now
+ * Latest searches widget is a SEO tool which is used to display latest search terms of those people are doing right now
- * Widget settings have plenty of options for controlling widget behavior and quality of widget content
+ * Widget settings have plenty of options to control widget behavior and quality of widget content
  * Search through posts, pages and comments content
  * Search Management Tools is a set of tools for managing search terms
- * Search Statistics Tool is an analytic tool which can help your to analyze search trends of your blog
+ * Search Statistics Tool is an analytic tool which can help you analyze search trends of your blog

 Support